 Your gigs and teaching should feed you and fire you up, not have you looking at your watch.
 JBM coaching focuses on the dynamics of a jazz group.
 This is fascinating, highly creative work.

 Get paid once an hour, or seven times an hour?
 Group teaching potentiates your income.
 Coaching just one JBM group can gross you $10,000 a year.
 How about two groups, or three?
 Or ten?

 Coaching jazz small groups is how this works.
 It is practically impossible for an amateur musician to put together a small group on their own.
 You, the local pro, are the catalyst.

-You might be wondering what is next for yourself: in your life, and in your
+You might be wondering what is next for yourself: in your life, in your music,

-music.
-Maybe you’ve plateaued, or at least gotten a little bored.
-Think back
+and in your career.
+Maybe you’ve plateaued, or just gotten a little bored.

 Although he’d always taught, Jeff Antoniuk was a bit hesitant to call himself

 “a teacher.”
 He liked the badge of honor of being a “Player” (with a capital “P”).

 He didn’t want to compromise his art.
 And he would argue long and hard as to